minanddoost/Logistic-Regression_Neural-Network/README.md

 Significant figures rounding

-Add charge rate rate of change column

 Show key parameters that had largest impact on graph using matplot

-2015-2016 missing filter dp and sample analysis
+2015-2016 missing data(filter dp and sample analysis)

 Split using testing and training to check accuracy of model prediction i.e. use 80% training and 20% testing